-Detailed information on how you can improve your health conditions, including anxiety, stress, immunity, insomnia - just to name a few.
+Detailed information on how you can improve your health conditions, including anxiety / stress, auto immune, insomnia, hormonal imbalance, thyroid, weight loss - just to name a few.

 Goals are like a roadmap to success – they show you where you want to be, help you plan your way there, and show you when you are off track.
 Before you embark on any weight loss program choose SMART goals.
 These are goals which are: